 Once the proposal is accepted, payments are made to the intermediary (often a trustee) who then distributes them to the creditors.
 This mechanism allows you to protect your assets, reduce financial pressure, and prevent seizures.

-Is it possible to borrow during a consumer proposal?
+Is it recommended to borrow during a consumer proposal?

 The short answer is no. While it’s technically possible, borrowing during a consumer proposal is strongly discouraged for several reasons: